 - extra forestry for timber logging (1-5 Mha)

-- carbon farming (sequestering carbon dioxide) by regrowing vegetation, enriching the soil (100 Mha)
+- carbon farming (sequestering carbon dioxide) by regrowing vegetation, enriching the soil (100 Mha); this would enable the land use sector to become a sink for emissions from other sectors, such as power generation and transport

 - biochar production from tree crops (1-5 Mha)